open-telemetry/opentelemetry-php/docs/symfony-integration.md

 ## Introduction

 As a developer, you might be wondering how OpenTelemetry could be beneficial to you.
 Without practical examples, the usefulness of distributed tracing can be difficult to grasp for persons without a cloud or site reliability engineering background.
 This user guide shows how OpenTelemetry could be useful to gain insights into exceptions happening within an application.
-This example uses the OpenTelemtry PHP library integrated into a Symfony application, bundled with Jaeger and Zipkin, for visualizing data.
+This example uses the OpenTelemetry PHP library integrated into a Symfony application, bundled with Jaeger and Zipkin, for visualizing data.
 ## Prerequisites
 To follow this guide you will need:

 * PHP Installed, this example uses PHP 7.4.
 * [Composer](https://getcomposer.org/download/ ) for dependency management.
 * [Symfony CLI](https://symfony.com/download) for managing your Symfony application.
 * [Docker](https://docs.docker.com/get-docker/) for bundling our visualization tools.
-We have setup instructions for docker on this project's [readme](https://github.com/open-telemetry/opentelemetry-php#development).
+We have set up instructions for docker on this project's [readme](https://github.com/open-telemetry/opentelemetry-php#development).

 This example uses Symfony version 5.2 .